 Small Business Survival Coaching

-Dupaco has partnered with the Creative Adventure Lab’s Innovation Lab to provide free Small Business Survival Coaching to community nonprofits and Dupaco small business members.
+Dupaco partnered with the Creative Adventure Lab’s Innovation Lab to provide free Small Business Survival Coaching to community nonprofits and Dupaco small business members.
+The virtual sessions were available through June 30.

 “We know the COVID-19 slowdown is creating strain for many businesses and not-for-profit organizations in our community,” said Dupaco Chief Marketing Officer David Klavitter.
 “In addition to ongoing coaching and services to small businesses, Dupaco wants to ensure our not-for-profits can continue their critical service roles.”